joshuaiz/plate/readme.md

 It's almost as if it is not even there._

 #### How to use Plate?
 Download or clone into your `/wp-content/themes/` folder and activate the theme in the WordPress admin in `Appearance > Themes`.

+Plate uses modular Sass/SCSS files with CSS media queries that map to the default HTML elements in the theme, providing a quick way to get a project up-and-running.
+You may not need all of the supplied classes to style your theme, so just delete what you don't use.

+On the other hand, if you need to style the user name for nested comments 3 levels deep, Plate is ready.

 **Note:** You will need to use a pre-processor to compile `.scss` (Sass) into `CSS`.
 We recommend [CodeKit](https://codekitapp.com).
 Just drop your theme into CodeKit and you're all set.
 No configuration necessary.
 We love CodeKit `<>`.

 We also have Grunt support built-in if that's your thang.

 From there, fire up your favorite text editor, customize the default styles or add your own, and create your own theme templates from Plate's defaults.
 That's it!

+There are lots of comments throughout the theme so we encourage you to read them to help you with development.
+The theme and its respective comments are updated all the time.

 #### 🎉 As of June 21, 2018, Plate is 1 year old!